Lisa Severy has served as Director of Career Services since 2003. She has degrees from Indiana University and the

 Assistant Director for Client Services

-She loves spending time with her beautiful family, dancing and drooling over art.
-If Cherie had a time machine
+Outside of work, she loves spending time with her beautiful family, dancing, hiking, traveling and drooling over art.

 Client Services Coordinator

 her BA at CU-Boulder, majoring in Communication and Classics.
-Chris is also a volunteer with the Longmont Humane
+Christine is also a volunteer with the Longmont Humane

 Society and earned her certification as a canine massage therapist at the Boulder College of Massage Therapy.